9:00 - 11:50 pm , Monday and Wednesday

 Class assignments, outside-of-class assignments, all assignments are evaluated for grades.
 Late work is unacceptable.
 Incomplete work, unsubmitted work, work not attempted, late work, etc. will receive an evaluation of 0%.

-BE IN POSSESSION OF YOUR ART MATERIALS BY September 17, TUESDAY AT THE LATEST
+BE IN POSSESSION OF YOUR ART MATERIALS FOR SCHEDULED USE IN CLASS

 CLASSROOM PROCEDURE and ACTIVITIES